Dimkarodinz/activeadmin_ancestry_view/README.md

   end

   ancestry_view(:show) do
-    # Some not so necessary code
+    # Some your optional code
   end
 end